covid2019memories/covid2019memories.org/README.md

 . hello
 ```

-The above steps will setup development enviroment.
+The above steps will setup a development enviroment.